Midwexican

 You only need a few ingredients for this roasted pepita recipe.

-Note: Use whatever seasoning you would like, but I would recommend using at least 1 tablespoon of seasoning here.
+Seasoning Variations: Use whatever seasoning you would like, but I recommend using at least 1 tablespoon of seasoning in this recipe for maximum flavor!

-Remove from the oven and let cool on the baking sheet.
+1. Step 3.
+Remove from the oven and let them cool on the baking sheet.
 They will pop and crackle for a minute or two.
 Eat and enjoy!
+They're especially tasty as a garnish for Mexican-inspired dishes, like enchiladas, chili, or elote-style corn, where their roasted, seasoned flavor really stands out.
+Try them with my sour cream chicken enchiladas or carnitas enchiladas.

 Top Tips for Seasoned Roasted Pepitas